 7) Asserted parentage; or

 8) Any other constitutional basis for personal jurisdiction.

-If the District CSE Office has jurisdiction to establish paternity, the case worker will file the paternity action following the steps discussed in 8.2 Establishment – Paternity and 13.4 Foster Care - Establishment On the other hand, if the District CSE Office does not have jurisdiction to establish paternity, the case worker will initiate an intergovernmental action to establish paternity and support as provided in 11.2 – Intergovernmental – Initiating.
+If the District CSP Office has jurisdiction to establish paternity, the case worker will file the paternity action following the steps discussed in 8.2 Establishment – Paternity and 13.4 Foster Care - Establishment On the other hand, if the District CSP Office does not have jurisdiction to establish paternity, the case worker will initiate an intergovernmental action to establish paternity and support as provided in 11.2 – Intergovernmental – Initiating.